wzh99/IRL/README.md

 * Each phi instruction has source operands for all predecessors.

-## Visiting pattern
+## Design pattern

-In this project, most of accesses to the program, including verification, analysis, transformation are all based on the visitor design pattern.
-This pattern derives from the insight that most of the algorithms related to these work have some common pattern inside.
-If we could factor out these common part, we could improve code reuse and make program less prone to bugs.
+In this project, most of accesses to the program, including verification, analysis, optimization are all based on the listener design pattern.
+This derives from the insight that most of the algorithms related to these work follow the basic routine of dominator tree traversal.
+If we could factor out this routine, we could improve code reuse and make program less prone to bugs.

-Most of the code with visitor pattern are in order of dominator tree traversal.
-Three visitor traits with different granularity are provided in the program: `DomVisitor` at block level, `InstrVisitor` at instruction level, and `ValueVisitor` at variable level.
-Visitor trait with finer granularity are extended trait of the visitor with coarser one.
+ Three listener traits with different granularity are provided in the program: `BlockListener` at block level, `InstrListener` at instruction level, and `ValueListener` at value level.
+Listener trait with finer granularity are extended trait of the listener with coarser one.
 They can be chosen on demand.
-Furthermore, different visitors can be combined to support more sophisticated work.
+Furthermore, different listeners can be combined to support more sophisticated work.

+## Optimization

+Optimization on the program are implemented as passes, which is usually the case in modern compilers.
+Most of the global (function-level) optimizations depend on